 A strong health care sector is not only essential for the wellness of the people but also for strong economic growth.

 In this article, we will have a look at two of the biggest players in the healthcare sector Apollo Hospitals Vs Fortis Healthcare.
 Keep reading to find out!

 Industry Overview – Healthcare

 The size of the overall Indian Healthcare market was estimated at US$ 265 Billion in 2020.
-Although the numbers may seem huge, like many other developing countries, India too suffers from limited healthcare infrastructure.
+By 2022, the industry is expected to US$ 372 billion at a CAGR of 22%.

 The healthcare sector in India broadly includes hospitals, pharmaceutical companies & standalone pharmacies, diagnostic services, medical equipment and supplies, medical insurance, telemedicine companies, medical tourism, and retail healthcare.

 The Indian government has taken a multitude of initiatives to drive the growth of the healthcare sector in the country and has been yielding positive results.